VeritasSoftware/WebsiteAIAssistant/Docs/README.md

 # Website AI Assistant

+## Built using ML .NET, Microsoft's machine learning platform

-AI Assistant built using **ML .NET**, **Microsoft's machine learning platform**, to help visitors to your website, narrow down which of the offered products or services suits their needs.
+AI Assistant helps visitors to your website, narrow down which of the offered products or services suits their needs.

 ## Overview